-The Little Mermaid is considered by many as “the film that brought Broadway into cartoons”.
-The songs of The Little Mermaid remain favorites of many hardcore Disney fans.
+The Little Mermaid is considered by many as “the film that brought Broadway into cartoons.”
+The songs of The Little Mermaid remain the favorites of many hardcore Disney fans.

-The Academy Award-winning score was written by Alan Menken, who collaborated with Howard Ashman on the songs.
+Alan Menken, who collaborated with Howard Ashman on the songs, wrote the Award-winning Academy score.
 The Little Mermaid was written and directed by John Musker and Ron Clements and produced by Musker and Ashman.

 In January 1990, The Little Mermaid earned three Academy Award nominations.
 The film won two awards, for Best Song (“Under the Sea”) and Best Score.
 The film also earned four Golden Globe nominations, including Best Picture—Comedy or Musical, and won the awards for Best Song (“Under the Sea”) and Best Score.